-It is anticipated that compensatory mitigation for permanent project impacts will be attained through purchase of mitigation credits from a USACE approved mitigation bank.
+It is anticipated that compensatory mitigation for permanent project impacts will be attained through a combination of a permittee-responsible mitigation plan and the purchase of mitigation credits from a USACE approved mitigation bank.
 Specific mitigation requirements will be established during the Section 404 permitting process.

-5 Floodplains
+5 FLOODPLAINS